Muhammad-Adeel11/CosmoX/README.md

 - Add dark/light theme toggle
 - Add real-time mission tracking data via a live API
 - Add page transition animations between routes (if expanded into a multi-page app)

 ---

+## 🎬 Video Walkthrough Script

+Reference script used for the [video walkthrough](#-video-walkthrough) linked above — a 2-minute demonstration of the site's design and responsive behavior.

+**[0:00–0:15] — Intro**
+"Hi, I'm [your name], and this is CosmoX — a space exploration landing page I built for my Full Stack Internship using React, Vite, Three.js, and Framer Motion.
+Let me walk you through the design and show how it responds across devices."

+**[0:15–0:35] — Desktop Hero**
+"Here's the hero section on desktop — you can see the animated 3D Earth built with React Three Fiber, rotating in real time alongside a procedurally modeled astronaut.
+The headline animates in on load, and scrolling reveals the animated statistics below."

+**[0:35–0:55] — Scroll Through Sections**
+"As I scroll, notice the smooth-scroll behavior powered by Lenis, plus scroll-triggered animations on every section — mission cards fade and lift in, the planet gallery responds to mouse movement with a 3D tilt effect, and the timeline animates left-to-right on desktop."

+**[0:55–1:15] — Resize to Tablet**
+"Now let's resize down to tablet width.
+Notice the grid layouts adapt — the four-column stats become two columns, mission cards restack, and navigation remains fully usable."

+**[1:15–1:40] — Resize to Mobile**
+"On mobile, the navbar collapses into a hamburger menu, the timeline switches from a zig-zag layout to a single vertical line, and all touch targets remain accessible.
+The 3D scene stays performant thanks to a capped particle count and lightweight procedural geometry instead of a heavy imported model."

+**[1:40–1:55] — Contact Form**
+"Finally, here's the contact form with live validation — submitting an empty field shows inline error messages, and a valid submission shows a success confirmation."

+**[1:55–2:00] — Close**
+"That's CosmoX — a fully responsive, animated, production-structured React project, live at cosmo-x-5ha1.vercel.app.
+Thanks for watching!"

+---